Cahn-C/DevOps-Engineer-Basics/hypervisors.md

 - VMWare ESX
 - Microsoft Hpyer-V
     - They are installed directly on bare metal such as a laptop or server, and then the VMs are created on the laptop or server.
-    - These hypervisors are used in enterprises and production environments where you need to create and manage large number of virtual machines
+    - These hypervisors are used in enterprises and production environments where you need to create and manage large number of virtual machines.
-    - Have high resource requirements
+    - Have high resource requirements.

 <br>

 ### Type 2
 - Oracle Virtual Box
 - VMWare Workstation
-    - Hypervisors that run on an existing operating system
+    - Hypervisors that run on an existing operating system.
-    - Allows you to easily get started with virtual machines on your laptops without having to install any other operating system or re-image your laptop
+    - Allows you to easily get started with virtual machines on your laptops without having to install any other operating system or re-image your laptop.

 <br>

-Host OS - Main operating system on our laptop <br>
+Host OS - Main operating system on our laptop. <br>
 Guest OS - VMs that are created on the hypervisors which are on the operating system.